Simplify/flycheck-typescript-tslint/README.md

 ### Melpa

-Working on it...
+Package in available on [Melpa](https://melpa.org/#/flycheck-typescript-tslint).

 ### Manual install

-Until Melpa is sorted out place flycheck-typescript-tslint.el somewhere on your system and load it.
+Just place flycheck-typescript-tslint.el somewhere on your system and load it.
 You'll need to have flycheck and typescript-mode installed.

 ```cl